SharonWanyama/Animals-Classification/README.md

 # Animals-Classification
-t Animal classification using Decision Trees The primary task of this notebook is to categorize animals as either mammals or non-mammals
+Animal classification using Decision Trees The primary task of this notebook is to categorize animals as either mammals or non-mammals